Kevin Slowey: Colorado Rockies

 On December 6, 2011, Slowey was traded to the Colorado Rockies in exchange for a player to be named later.
 He agreed to a one-year, $2.75 million deal to avoid arbitration on December 12.

 Cleveland Indians

-Slowey was traded to the Cleveland Indians on January 20, 2012 in exchange for Zach Putnam.
+On January 20, 2012, Slowey was traded to the Cleveland Indians in exchange for Zach Putnam.
 He was optioned to the Triple-A Columbus Clippers and subsequently spent the entire season on the minor-league disabled list.
 Slowey was outrighted to Columbus and removed from the Indians' 40-man roster on October 31, 2012.
 He subsequently elected to become a free agent on November 7.

 Miami Marlins

-On January 25, 2013, Slowey signed a minor league deal with the Miami Marlins as a non-roster invitee with an invitation to spring training.
+On January 15, 2013, Slowey signed a minor league deal with the Miami Marlins as a non-roster invitee with an invitation to spring training.
 Slowey had a strong spring training, pitching to a 2.41 ERA and a WHIP of 1.13 in six games (two starts).
 Due to his strong performance, Slowey made the team and was named their #3 starter to start the season.